JacobChikwanda/stopwatch/README.md

 </p>

 ## Features of v 1.0
+ - User can start, reset and stop the stop watch.

+ ## Features of v 2.0
  - User can adjust the applications appearance.
 As well as save the changes temporarily or permanently.
- - User can start and stop the stop watch.